camilasbraz/streamlit-exploratory-analysis/README.md

-# Stramlit exploratory analysis app with ydata profiling
+# Stramlit exploratory analysis app with ydata profiling: EDA Tool by Camila Braz

 This is a Streamlit application that allows you to perform automated Exploratory Data Analysis (EDA) on datasets loaded from CSV or Excel files.
 The app has been developed using the `ydata_profiling` package to generate detailed EDA reports.